 Shopping, eating, exploring the outdoors and down right enjoying yourself is what The Big Easy is all about.
-Leave your stresses at the airport, and check out the list below for a start on what to see during your visit.
+Leave your stress at the airport, and check out the list below for a start on what to see during your visit.

 The New Orleans Streetcar is the preeminent mode of transportation in the Crescent City.
-Traveling through the middle of major streets such as St. Charles, Canal and Carrollton, the streetcar is an affordable method of transportation that allows you to soak in the sights as you move closer to your end destination. $1.25 gets you aboard, and if lucky, you'll have a street car operator that will act as an informal tour guide, pointing out important landmarks.
+Traveling through the middle of major streets such as St. Charles, St. Claude, Canal and Carrollton, the streetcar is an affordable method of transportation that allows you to soak in the sights as you move closer to your end destination. $1.25 gets you aboard, and if lucky, you'll have a street car operator that will act as an informal tour guide, pointing out important landmarks.
 The streetcar itself is of historical significance to the city.
 It is the oldest continually operating street railway system in the entire world, moving city-goers around since the 19th century.

 Magazine Street, which runs from Canal Street to Audubon Park, is a six mile long shopper's paradise.
 With dozens of funky boutiques, galleries, and restaurants to choose from, Magazine Street is a terrific place to connect with local owner/operators and sample some famous New Orleans hospitality.
 Say hello to Mark and Candace Latter, owners of the popular Tujague's Restaurant as well as Bin 428 (2801), a boutique wine store inspired by a passionate love of the grape.
 And the energetic guy you're likely to see greeting customers at Salu Bistro (3226) is co-owner Tarek Tay, the creative force behind this sunny Mediterranean restaurant, which features local ingredients in specialties like paella, best enjoyed to live Spanish guitar.